 - 1. Go to the parameter screen for that parameter. - 2.
-Touch the modulation box you want to clear. - 3.
-On the modulation parameters screen, turn the top left knob to set the Source to none.
+Select the parameter and push INFO. - 3.
+On the modulation parameters screen, select the Source row for the slot you want to clear and set the Source to none.

 To Use MIDI Notes to Play Slices: